avigewirtz/avigewirtz.github.io-/preface.md

 Used for program listings, as well as within paragraphs to refer to program elements such as variable or function names, data types, environment variables, statements, and keywords.

 All-CAPS:&#x20;

-Indicates a placeholder--that is, text that should be replaced with user-supplied values (i.e., `mkdir DIRECTORY_NAME`).
+Signifies a placeholder, meaning text that should be substituted with user-provided values (e.g., mkdir DIRECTORY_NAME).